dotnet/csharplang/proposals/default-interface-methods.md

 ```

-An instance (nonstatic) method is permitted to invoke an accessible instance method override in a direct base interface nonvirtually by naming it using the syntax `base(Type).M`.
+An instance (nonstatic) method is permitted to invoke the implementation of an accessible instance method in a direct base interface nonvirtually by naming it using the syntax `base(Type).M`.
 This is useful when an override that is required to be provided due to diamond inheritance is resolved by delegating to one particular base implementation.

 ``` c#
 interface IA